 Leaders are almost always looking for new ways to incorporate more innovation into their organizations.
-Who doesn’t want to motivate and inspire their employees to bring forth new ideas to propel the business forward?
 As we all know, employees (well, humans) generally behave in alignment with how they are measured and incentivized.
 If a leader wants employees to be more creative and nimble, performance measurement systems have to change to better nurture employee talent.
 Eric Ries discusses this in his book, The Startup Way.
 He states that in the modern company, evaluation systems must change to measure and recognize those who deliver real outcomes for the organization.

 So how (and for what) is a team held accountable in a modern company where failure is embraced?
 What happens if the team keeps failing?
 At some point, doesn’t the team have to come up with a winning idea or product?
 Will the project leader eventually need to find a new line of work if she keeps failing to lead her team to discover a winning idea?

 In the new year, many of us in corporate environments set our annual plans through team and individual goal setting.
 With a passion for planning and organization, in years past, I’ve eagerly looked forward to this process.
 Then I’d jump into the year ready to execute and deliver on a product roadmap.
 At the end of the year, I was evaluated by what I accomplished (usually based on quantity and quality), by when and how I worked with others.
 It was a straightforward system in which I generally did well.